-Policy Number Title Fam Nan Title Family Name Company / Organisation 3.1 Legally compliant?
+Policy Number Title Family Name Company / Organisation Title Family Name Company / Organisation 3.1 Legally compliant?
 3.2 Sound?
 4.Unsound because it is not: 5.
 Reasons for not being legally compliant/sound 6.
-Change(s) Site Alloca complia countryside stewardship.
+Change(s) needed to make the Site Allocation DPD legally compliant and sound.
+7. Attend and give evidence at the hearing part of the examination?
+8. Reasons for appearing at examination countryside stewardship.
 Consequently it has a close interest in the fortunes of the district both at an altruistic and a commercial level and in the manner in which the district is evolving in terms of the form, direction and location of new development.
 Goodwood's role as a major economic driver in West Sussex is predicated on the successful balancing of the environment and heritage conservation with economic growth and innovation.
 A sensitive balance of environment, social assets and economics is key to everything that Goodwood stands for and does in terms of its business interests.
 The Estate is a significant user of and contributor to local goods and services, and a major local economic multiplier.
 However, the Estate lies within the wide rural hinterland of Chichester and is subject to external influences over which is has little or no control; influences that can enhance or damage the Estate's business and consequently its contribution to the community.
 The Estate is therefore continually proactive in promoting its requirements to ensure that any development proposed within Chichester's sensitive hinterland will not harm its interests and objectives, nor have any adverse impacts on the local businesses and community interests that rely upon its continued work.
-The Estate is very concerned, as expressed through representations to the Core Local Plan Examination and to on- going development submissions, that development decisions, particularly those relating to the location of new housing, may be made for expediency rather than sound planning reasons i.e. to meet a short-term mathematical housing target rather than be of benefit to the long term interests of the city and community through a comprehensive and joined up strategy of development growth.
-As steward of a large landholding on the edge of Chichester City and the South Downs area, which led initially to AONB and latterly to National Park status.
-These designations, together with the special protection offered to Chichester Harbour and its environs, to discuss our ideas with the p order to deliver
+The Estate is very concerned, as expressed through representations to the Core Local Plan Examination and to ongoing development submissions, that development decisions, particularly those relating to the location of new housing, may be made for expediency rather than sound planning reasons i.e. to meet a short-term mathematical housing target rather than be of benefit to the long term interests of the city and community through a comprehensive and joined up strategy of development growth.
+As steward of a large landholding on the edge of Chichester for over 300 years, the Estate has over time created a unique and very special landscape that is synonymous with Chichester City and the South Downs area, which led initially to AONB and latterly to to discuss our ideas with the planning authority in order to deliver a sound document.